danlliu/thisisallmadeup/README.md

-by adding a command into the flow of Reality, it will go through the portal, adding itself to the Table of Nonexistence. however, the portal has its own weaknesses. if it is sent the command `i.e.`, it will abandon its spot , and move to the right one cell. if the portal is already on the right edge, it will appear to wrap around to the left edge, although the true mechanism of this behavior is unknown. if it is sent the command `e.g.`, it will abandon its spot, and move downwards one cell. again, if it is at the bottom edge, it will appear to wrap around
+by adding a command into the flow of Reality, it will go through the portal, adding itself to the Table of Nonexistence. however, the portal has its own weaknesses. if it is sent the command `i.e.`, it will abandon its spot , and move to the right one cell. if the portal is already on the right edge, it will appear to wrap around to the left edge. if it is sent the command `e.g.`, it will abandon its spot, and move downwards one cell. again, if it is at the bottom edge, it will appear to wrap around
     to the top edge